3neutronstar/traffic-optimization_RL/README.md

 - Action (per each COMMON_PERIOD of intersection)
     1) Tuple of +,- of each phases (13)
-    2) Length of phase
+    2) Length of phase time changes
+    -> minimum value exists and maximum value exists

+- Next State
+    1) For agent, next state will be given after 160s.
+    2) For environment, next state will be updated every 1s.

 - Reward
-    1) Max Pressure Control Theory
+    1) Max Pressure Control Theory (Reward = -pressure=-(inflow-outflow))
-    2) Penalty if phase exceeds its max length

 ## New version of Learning Process(Continuous)